 Value Description WARN Log a warning about this fact.
+The warnings are logged once per minute at the maximum to prevent flooding the serv Description Log a warning about this fact.
 The warnings are logged once per minute at the maximum to prevent flooding the server log.
-WAIT Wait until the current local timestamp is no longer older than remote commit timestamp minus the bdr.maximum_clock_skew.
+W AIT Wait until the current local timestamp is no longer older than remote commit timestamp minus the bdr.maximum_clock_skew .